John Walker (natural historian): Early life

-He was born in Canongate, Edinburgh the eldest son of John Walker the rector of the Canongate Grammar School, and his wife, Eupham Morison.
+He was born in Canongate, Edinburgh, the eldest son of Eupham Morison and John Walker, the rector of the Canongate Grammar School.
 He was educated at his father's school.

 He matriculated at the University of Edinburgh in 1746.
 Like many aspiring men in Scotland at this time, he took a divinity degree in 1749.
-He was licensed to preach by the Presbytery of Kirkcudbright in 1754 but was not ordained into the Church of Scotland until 1758, initially being minister of Glencorse just south of Edinburgh, moving to Moffat in 1762 and to Lochmaben.
-He accepted the post of Professor of Natural History at Edinburgh University in the same year and quickly found the two roles incompatible.
-In 1783 he returned to the church as minister of Colinton, a parish in south-west Edinburgh.
-Held in high esteem he was elected Moderator of the General Assembly in 1790.
+He was licensed to preach by the Presbytery of Kirkcudbright in 1754, but was not ordained into the Church of Scotland until 1758, initially being minister of Glencorse just south of Edinburgh, moving to Moffat in 1762 and to Lochmaben.
+He accepted the post of professor of natural history at the University of Edinburgh in the same year, and quickly found the two roles incompatible.
+In 1783, he returned to the church as minister of Colinton, a parish in south-west Edinburgh.
+Held in high esteem, he was elected moderator of the General Assembly in 1790.
 He lived in Colinton manse from 1783 to 1803.
-He became blind around 1800 but continued to preach until death.
+He became blind around 1800m but continued to preach until death.

-However, his religious duties did not stop him from pursuing scientific subjects in his spare time.
-While at university took natural philosophy courses and collected natural history specimens in and around the Lothians.
-During the 1750s he continued to pursue scientific subjects by studying chemistry under Professor William Cullen and by joining Edinburgh's Philosophical Society.
-He distinguished himself not only by winning awards from the Society but also by publishing an article in the 1757 edition of the Philosophical Transactions of the Royal Society of London.
-Under Cullen's patronage, Walker further distinguished himself as a chemist and a mineralogist and this led him to function as a scientific advisor for Lord Bute, Lord Hopetoun, Lord Cathcart, and Judge Advocate Lord Kames.
+His religious duties, though, did not stop him from pursuing scientific subjects in his spare time.
+While at university, he took natural philosophy courses and collected natural history specimens in and around the Lothians.
+During the 1750s, he continued to pursue scientific subjects by studying chemistry under Professor William Cullen and by joining Edinburgh's Philosophical Society.
+He distinguished himself not only by winning awards from the society, but also by publishing an article in the 1757 edition of the Philosophical Transactions of the Royal Society of London.
+Under Cullen's patronage, Walker further distinguished himself as a chemist and a mineralogist, and this led him to function as a scientific advisor for Lord Bute, Lord Hopetoun, Lord Cathcart, and Judge Advocate Lord Kames.